Execution, Clearing, and Settlement

 Any transfer of financial instruments, such as stocks, in the primary or secondary markets involves 3 processes:

 Execution is the transaction whereby the seller agrees to sell and the buyer agrees to buy a security in a legally enforceable transaction.
-Thereafter, all the processes that lead up to settlement is referred to as clearing, such as recording the transaction.
+All processes leading to settlement is called clearing, such as recording the transaction.
 Settlement is the actual exchange of money, or some other value, for the securities.